Bourkekev/ms3-your-recipe-hub/README.md

  - Form field character count - [w3schools oninput](https://www.w3schools.com/jsref/event_oninput.asp) and [w3schools output](https://www.w3schools.com/tags/tag_output.asp).
 And also [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/oninput) for oninput reference.
  - Information on message flashing I referenced [Flask Flash docs](https://flask.palletsprojects.com/en/1.1.x/patterns/flashing/)
  - Validation JavaScript for Materialize select - This script was supplied by Code Institute, because by default the materialize select provides no feedback on a required select field that is left blank.
+ - Compare registration passwords - I reference [this article](https://www.the-art-of-web.com/javascript/validate-password/#section_5) when looking for a Javascript way to change the 'Confirm Password' field notification of wrong pattern.

 ### Content

- - Some text content adapted from (thekitchn.com)[https://www.thekitchn.com/] and (allrecipes.com)[http://dish.allrecipes.com/customer-service/submit-your-recipes/].
+ - Some text content adapted from [thekitchn.com](https://www.thekitchn.com/) and [allrecipes.com](http://dish.allrecipes.com/customer-service/submit-your-recipes/).
- - Actual example recipes were take from (allrecipes)[https://www.allrecipes.com/] and (eatingwell.com)[http://www.eatingwell.com/]
+ - Actual example recipes were take from [allrecipes](https://www.allrecipes.com/) and [eatingwell.com](http://www.eatingwell.com/)

 ### Media
 - The photos and vectors used in this site were obtained from: